 This is especially relevant to women travelers, but if you’re a man and like to go sleeveless, it could also be relevant to you.
 Many travel blogs recommend bringing a skirt for holy sites in Israel, but it’s not a MUST.
 You can also come with long pants or Jeans.
 BUT a shawl is a MUST if you plan to travel with sleeveless shirts.
 When visiting the Western Wall, synagogues, churches, mosques, or Temple Mount, you will need to cover your shoulders.
 In some places, they offer a shawl for you, but maybe you will prefer your own.
 Find beautiful shawls on Amazon.
 Just make sure the shawl isn’t transparent!

-While traveling in Israel, you will probably go on several day tours.
+While traveling in Israel, you will probably go on a number of day tours.
 And on these tours, you will need to carry water, sunscreen, snacks, and any other essentials.
 So, a small backpack is very handy.
 When picking a daypack, you should choose whichever daypack suits your personal needs and body structure.
 If possible, I recommend checking the backpack in a physical store and only then comparing prices to Amazon or other online stores.

 *I’m linking to Osprey’s backpack because I have some of Osprey’s products and like the brand.
 Haven’t tried this specific backpack.